Strathmore Homestead: Heritage listing

 Strathmore Homestead was listed on the Queensland Heritage Register on 13 November 2008 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Strathmore Homestead is important for its historical significance illustrating the opening of the Kennedy District in northern Queensland for pastoralism.
 Established in 1862 Strathmore is of exceptional significance in Queensland's history as one of the earliest pastoral properties established in the region and for its continuous use as an operating pastoral station since its establishment.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Strathmore Homestead is significant as it retains evidence of early building types such as the slab hut (c.
 1860s), the core of which is now used as a living quarters for staff.
 As an example of a very early slab structure in this part of Queensland the building would be particularly important as an uncommon example.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-Strathmore Homestead is significant as it demonstrates typical characteristics of a large pastoral station complex that has evolved over time in a regional area of Queensland.
-The complex contributes to our understanding of how a regional Queensland pastoral station functioned and demonstrates the way of life of a homestead from the nineteenth to the twentieth century.
+Strathmore Homestead demonstrates typical characteristics of a large pastoral station complex that evolved over time in a regional area of Queensland.
+The complex shows how a regional Queensland pastoral station functioned and the way of life of a homestead from the nineteenth to the twentieth century.

 The principal built elements of Strathmore include the main homestead (c.
 1900), a slab building now used as a staff kitchen and dining room, staff quarters/cottages, school room and school house, office, stables, meathouses, swimming pool complex, former zoo, a weir, sheds and yards.
 The buildings are set within landscaped grounds and there is a small cemetery nearby.
 The phoenix palm-lined main entrance to Strathmore is notable particularly as phoenix palms (Phoenix canariensis) are not common in North Queensland.

 The place is important because of its aesthetic significance.

 Strathmore Homestead is important for its aesthetic significance.
 The complex including the main homestead building and the avenue of phoenix palms leading to the entrance, the composition of elements including the slab building, cottages, stables and yards, and the patina of age provided by the variety of materials and forms, contribute to the picturesque qualities of the site.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Strathmore Homestead is particularly important for its association with the Cunningham family, one of the oldest pastoral families in North Queensland.
 The Cunninghams have been connected with the Bowen area since the early 1860s and with Strathmore since 1902, an association that continues to the present.